noobaa/noobaa.github.io/noobaa-operator-cli.md

 ## Check your installation

 - Help: `noobaa help`
+- kubeconfig:
-- kubeconfig: - same as kubectl - The CLI operates on the current context from kubeconfig which can be changed with `export KUBECONFIG=/path/to/custom/kubeconfig` or use the `--kubeconfig` and `--namespace` flags.
+  - Same as kubectl - the CLI operates on the current context from kubeconfig
+  - Can be changed with `export KUBECONFIG=/path/to/custom/kubeconfig`
+  - or use the `--kubeconfig` and `--namespace` CLI flags
 - minikube: use `noobaa install --mini` in order to allocate less resources.
 - Uninstalling: `noobaa uninstall`